cesarsotovalero/cesarsotovalero.github.io/_posts/2022/queue/2020-05-02-programming-for-the-web-with-javascript.md

 ## Strings

-JS string are immutable but provide functions that allow us to create new, modified versions of them.
+JavaScript string are immutable but provide functions that allow us to create new, modified versions of them.
 String have `startWith`, `endsWith`, `includes`, and `search` functions.
 We can also use regular expressions' `test` function to check for matches in a string.

 Examples: